Kamperhub/kamperhub-app/FIREBASE_SETUP_CHECKLIST.md

 3. After signing up, you should be logged in and can access all features.

 > **Warning:** Never commit your `.env.local` file to Git.
 It contains secrets that provide administrative access to your Firebase project.

+---
+---

+## **Troubleshooting Google Connection Issues**

+> [!WARNING]
+> **Symptom: The "Connect Google Tasks" button does nothing, or shows an error toast.**
+> This almost always means there is a server-side configuration issue preventing the app from generating the Google authentication URL.
+The problem is NOT your Redirect URI if you've already verified it.
+The cause is likely one of the two issues below.

+### **1. Verify the Google Tasks API is Enabled**

+The application needs permission to talk to Google Tasks.
+If this API is not enabled, the request will fail on the server.

+1.  **Go to the [Google Cloud APIs & Services Dashboard](https://console.cloud.google.com/apis/dashboard) for your `kamperhub-s4hc2` project.**
+2. Click **"+ ENABLE APIS AND SERVICES"**.
+3. Search for **"Google Tasks API"**.
+4. If it is not already enabled, click the **"Enable"** button.
+If it's enabled, you will see a "Manage" button.

+### **2. Verify Firestore Security Rules**

+To prevent a security issue called "Cross-Site Request Forgery", the connection process creates a temporary, single-use token in your Firestore database in a collection called `oauthStates`.
+If your security rules block this action, the connection will fail.

+1. Go to the [Firebase Console](https://console.firebase.google.com/) for your `kamperhub-s4hc2` project.
+2. Navigate to the **Firestore Database** section.
+3. Make sure you have selected the **`kamperhubv2`** database from the dropdown at the top.
+4. Click on the **"Rules"** tab.
+5. Your rules should allow an authenticated user to create documents in the `oauthStates` collection.
+Add the following `match` block inside your `match /databases/kamperhubv2/documents { ... }` block if it doesn't exist:

+    ```firestore-rules
+    // Add this block for Google Auth state tokens
+    match /oauthStates/{state} {
+      // Allow any authenticated user to create a state token for themselves.
+      // The document ID is the random 'state' string.
+      // We check that the 'userId' in the document being created matches the user's UID.
+      allow create: if request.auth != null && request.resource.data.userId == request.auth.uid;

+      // Only the user who created the state token can read or delete it.
+      allow read, delete: if request.auth != null && resource.data.userId == request.auth.uid;
+    }
+    ```
+6.  **Click "Publish"** to save your new rules.
+After publishing, return to the app and try connecting your account again.